gloriapul/hobby_sprout/design/assignment4c-final-design-doc.md

 I stayed true to the initial design I sketched.
 My final version also has a dashboard, same navigation header at top, and similar setup overall.
 I added in some more separation from the milestones page specifically though by having goal history and hobby navigation in the profile page.
 I also then added the quiz match history in the profile as well, which was a central place for the user to checkout and keeps a sustainable amount of information on each page.
 I also aimed to make the page welcoming and related to the name, Hobby Sprout, which makes users think of nature, which is why I had a generally green color scheme.

 Overall, my final design is significantly more focused.
 The addition of new queries and syncs added a lot to the application as well.
-My decisions such as the ones mentioned in the previous section were made with a potential user in mind.
+My decisions such as the ones mentioned in the next section were made with a potential user in mind.
 I aimed to make it easy for a user to work on their hobby and stay accountable.
 I have listed below major specific changes.

 ## Key Changes